 Effective blended learning is not achieved by piecing together training in multiple modalities.
 Like all other learning solutions, it begins with a robust needs analysis that focuses on target learner needs, organizational needs and readiness, logistics feasibility, and available resources.
 In this session you’ll have the opportunity to get a jump start on your own blended learning project utilizing our unique approach and toolkit to analyze the critical components for success.
 You will leave the session with new insights on your own blended learning project, and with a clear list of the next steps to make your program a success.

-Teresa Good, EdD & Vasiliki G. Mavroudhis, EdD
+Teresa Goode, EdD & Vasiliki G. Mavroudhis, EdD

 Amplifying Global Learning: Experiential, Online, and In-Person